-- Vice-Chancellor will review the allegation to determine if it falls under the scope of the Research Misconduct: Policy and Procedure.
+- 1.7 Misconduct in academic research: first step: The Deputy Vice-Chancellor will review the allegation to determine if it falls under the scope of the Research Misconduct: Policy and Procedure.
 If it does, the Deputy Vice-Chancellor will write to you setting out the full substance of the allegation and ask the Executive Dean of your Faculty to carry out a preliminary stage investigation.
 You have the right to respond in writing within five working days and request a meeting.
 Any such meeting is intended to assist the preliminary investigation and will not be a formal hearing.
 The Executive Dean of your Faculty will inform the Deputy Vice-Chancellor of their findings and, following a review of the information, the Deputy Vice-Chancellor will decide whether: - There is no case to answer and no further action need be taken - Minor infractions have occurred which do not constitute research misconduct but guidance should be given to prevent a reoccurrence - There is sufficient evidence to indicate the possibility of research misconduct and a formal investigation is required.